dotnet/docs/docs/standard/microservices-architecture/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests.md

 ---
 # Use HttpClientFactory to implement resilient HTTP requests

-`HttpClientFactory` is an opinionated factory, available since .NET Core 2.1, for creating `HttpClient` instances to be used in your applications.
+`HttpClientFactory` is an opinionated factory, available since .NET Core 2.1, for creating <xref:System.Net.Http.HttpClient> instances to be used in your applications.

 ## Issues with the original HttpClient class available in .NET Core